 - The Super Smash Bros. series is all about this trope.
 The means of defeating the opponent most of the time is to force him or her off the stage, which usually has open boundaries as well as native hazards.
 Additionally, they can be knocked into the sky and turned into a star.

 - Virtua Fighter.
 In later installments you have to smash a wall or two first; in the first few installments, before Edge Gravity, it was very easy to ring yourself out by mistake.

-- Soul Calibur.
-Subverted in 3's Chronicles of the Sword mode where ring outs still exist, but don't kill the person.
-Instead, it inflicts their max HP worth of damage.
+- The Soul Series' third installment subverts it in 3's Chronicles of the Sword mode where ring outs still exist, but don't kill the person.
+Instead, it inflicts half their max HP worth of damage.
 Also, averted with Night Terror, who will just fly back into the ring.